Skip to main content

 JointJS+ also provides complex Pool shapes to use in your applications.

-The BPMN Pool consists of lanes and milestones. let's describe how they work in terms of JointJS shape.
+The BPMN Pool consists of lanes and milestones.
+Let's describe how they work in terms of JointJS shapes.

 Each lane and milestone group has a unique id that can be used to target those groups or individual elements within groups.
 Passing string to id property of a lane or milestone will create an alias to that given group.